Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Abstract

 \section{Abstract}

 Radar sensors are gradually becoming a wide-spread equipment for road vehicles, playing a crucial role in autonomous driving and road safety.
 The broad adoption of radar sensors increases the chance of interference among sensors from different vehicles, generating corrupted range profiles and range-Doppler maps.
 In order to extract distance and velocity of multiple targets from range-Doppler maps, the interference affecting each range profile needs to be mitigated.
 In this paper, we propose a fully convolutional neural network for automotive radar interference mitigation.
 In order to train our network in a real-world scenario, we introduce a new data set of realistic automotive radar signals with multiple targets and multiple interferers.
-To our knowledge, this is the first work to mitigate interference from multiple sources.
-Furthermore, we introduce a new training regime that eliminates noisy weights, showing superior results compared to the widely-used dropout.
-While some previous works successfully estimated the magnitude of automotive radar signals, we are the first to propose a deep learning model that can accurately estimate the phase.
+To our knowledge, we are the first to apply weight pruning in the automotive radar domain, obtaining superior results compared to the widely-used dropout.
+While most previous works successfully estimated the magnitude of automotive radar signals, we propose a deep learning model that can accurately estimate the phase.
 For instance, our novel approach reduces the phase estimation error with respect to the commonly-adopted zeroing technique by half, from 12.55 degrees to 6.58 degrees.
 Considering the lack of databases for automotive radar interference mitigation, we release as open source our large-scale data set that closely replicates the real-world automotive scenario for multiple interference cases, allowing others to objectively compare their future work in this domain.
 Our data set is available for download at: http://github.com/ristea/arim-v2.